utilitywarehouse/flatcar-pxe-update-engine/terraform/README.md

 At a minimum you should include these outputs in your ignition config:

 - `unit` - ignition systemd unit
-- `file` - merit-update-agent binary ignition file
+- `file` - pxe-update-agent binary ignition file

 If you intend to use `locksmithd` to orchestrate updates, then you should use the
 following: